benchristel/benchristel.github.io/_posts/2018-06-30-tdd-is-about-minimizing-testing.md

 maintenance.

-Done well, TDD solves the readability problems that come from proliferating test doubles.
+Done well, TDD solves the readability problems that come from prolifer&shy;ating test doubles.
 It's *really hard* to write a test with complicated test doubles before the production code exists.
 So if you do disciplined TDD, and force yourself to write the tests first,